kdelemme/slo/README.md

 In order to work on the SLO alerting project, we need to artificially generate a bunch of aggregated data as the SLO transform would do in production.
 The script under `lib/rollup_data/index.js` generates 2 days of aggregate data (per minute).
 It output the generated slo id.

-All generated data points are using constant values, e.g. numerator = 90, denominator = 100.
+All generated data points are using constant values, e.g. numerator = 100, denominator = 100, except for a defined outage window using the `errorSpikeDateRange`.

 Run: `node lib/rollup_data`